Consumption Tax

 The consumer is subject to this tax if they purchase products and services that are not subject to sales tax.
 When products are purchased from suppliers outside of the tax jurisdiction, this is typically the case.
 If you have figured out the consumption tax definition, then you will realise that the total amount paid by the buyer already includes this tax.

-Disadvantages of Consumption Tax
+Future of Consumption Tax in India

 Conclusion